AngeTenShi/POC-Spoofing-ARP-and-DNS/README.md

 * run sudo python3 arpspoof.py ipvictim #to poisoin the arp cache of the victim
 * run sudo python3 dnsspoof.py and edit the dns_hosts variables to set your ip and your domain that you want to spoof

-Wait for your victim to connect on one a website specified in the dns_hosts variable and enjoy !
+Wait for your victim to connect on one of specified website in the dns_hosts variable and enjoy !

 The purpose of this program is only educative i'm not responsible of your way to usage it